SlyCyberLab/Secure-Homelab-Setup-with-Tailscale-and-Custom-Domains/README.md

 ## Overview

 Tired of typing IP addresses and random ports just to open something in your homelab?
 This setup gives your lab a serious upgrade — clean URLs, automatic HTTPS, and secure access without touching your router.

 No more 192.168.x.x:9000.
-Instead, you'll get URLs like: https://portainer.docker-host.example.com Only your devices (via Tailscale) can access them, and SSL certs are handled automatically.
+Instead, you'll get URLs like: `https://portainer.docker-host.example.com` Only your devices (via Tailscale) can access them, and SSL certs are handled automatically.
-It's like giving your homelab a professional front door — minus the hassle.
-The change to docker-host.example.com keeps it consistent with the hierarchical domain structure you use throughout the rest of the guide, where services are organized by server name.

 **Technology Stack:**
 - Tailscale (Zero-trust VPN)